Phillips 66 Continues Streak of Rising Dividend Distributions with Sixth Consecutive Hike (PSX)

 In addition, PSX shareholders saw a total return of nearly 50% over the past 12 months thanks to rising dividend income and substantial share price appreciation.
 Over the last five years, the stock price has more than doubled.

 With the strong earnings beat recently, it should come as no surprise that technical indicators are not flashing a slowdown for this company anytime soon.
-Investors interested in strong yearly dividend increases, impressive share price growth and solid fundamentals may want to take a position prior to August 20, 2018, the company’s next ex-dividend date.
+Investors interested in strong rising dividend payouts, impressive share price growth and solid fundamentals may want to take a position prior to August 20, 2018, the company’s next ex-dividend date.
 Doing so will ensure eligibility to receive the next round of dividend distributions on September 4, 2018.

 Phillips 66 (NYSE: PSX)